 Manipulate or attempt to manipulate the price of any contract, commodity or value offered by the Exchange.

-Spread any false rumor or disseminate false or misleading information or reports that affect, or tend to affect, the price of any contract, commodity or value offered by the Exchange.
+Spread any false rumor or knowingly disseminate false or misleading information or reports that affect, or tend to affect, the price of any contract, commodity or value offered by the Exchange.

 Introduce any order or message to the System with the purpose of disrupting, disabling or damaging the System, or otherwise impairing or delaying the operation of the System.